twhl-community/halflife-unified-sdk/BUILDING.md

 Visual Studio will open the solution and list 4 projects:
 * ALL_BUILD: this is a CMake utility project used to build all projects in the solution
+* ZERO_CHECK: Re-runs CMake when built
 * INSTALL: this is a CMake utility project used to build all projects and install files to the destination set in `CMAKE_INSTALL_PREFIX`.
 It installs the mod libraries as well as debug info to the mod directory
 * client: this is the Half-Life mod client project
 * server: this is the Half-Life mod server project

-There is also a solution directory named `Dependencies`.
-This contains the projects used to compile third party libraries.
-You can close this directory and ignore it.
+* ProjectInfo: Regenerates the project info shown on the HUD.
+This project is automatically built when the client or server are built

 The debugging settings have been initialized to point to your mod directory and the startup project has been set to the client, so all you need to do is build the `INSTALL` project and once completed press F5 to launch the game with your mod.
-Steam will need to be running for the game to launch successfully.
+Steam needs to be running for the game to launch successfully.

 If all goes well you should now be able to make changes to your code, build the `INSTALL` project and press F5 to test your changes.